Minneapolis VA Health Care System

 Internet, Cell Phones and Electronic Devices

-There is no wireless network in the Medical Center.
-There is limited Internet access for families and patients in the Patient Education Center, located on the first floor.
-The hours are 8:00a.m. to 4:00p.m., Monday through Friday.
+There is a wireless network in the Medical Center.
+There is also limited Internet access for families and patients in the Patient Education Center, located on the first floor.
+The hours are 8:00 a.m. to 4:00 p.m., Monday through Friday.

 Cell phones and electronic devices are permitted within the hospital, except for the following areas:

 - CT, MRI, and Interventional Radiology

 Please turn your phone off before entering restricted cell phone-use areas.
 We request that visitors use phones with the courtesy of others in mind.